polybar/polybar/README.md

 ### Running

-See the wiki page on [how to launch the bar when starting your WM](https://github.com/jaagr/lemonbuddy/wiki/Running-the-app).
+See the wiki page on [how to launch the bar when starting your WM](https://github.com/jaagr/polybar/wiki/Running-the-app).

 ## License

-Lemonbuddy is licensed under the MIT license.
-[See LICENSE for more information](https://github.com/jaagr/lemonbuddy/blob/master/LICENSE).
+Polybar is licensed under the MIT license.
+[See LICENSE for more information](https://github.com/jaagr/polybar/blob/master/LICENSE).